Get us in your inbox

 Advertising

-Just 90 minutes away from Portland, Mt.
+Just 90 minutes from Portland, Mt.
 Hood Meadows boasts 2,150 acres and 2,777 vertical feet of mountain fun.
-Experienced riders can plunge down Heather canyon or venture through glades, while beginners can hone their skills on the smoother slopes.
+Experienced riders can plunge down Heather Canyon or venture through glades, while beginners can hone their skills on the smoother slopes.
 Meadows also features a variety of snowboard terrain parks that are worth checking out, especially the 18ft superpipe.

 Touted as the largest ski resort in the country, Park City boasts over 7,300 acres of terrain complete with more than 330 trails, 14 bowls, an Olympic-sized halfpipe and eight terrain parks.
-Did somebody just say…snowboarding paradise?
-Although the majority of the terrain here is best suited for intermediate and expert boarders, novices are also welcome to hone their skills at the Ski and Snowboard School, which offers private and group lessons for boarders of all levels.
+Did somebody say…snowboarding paradise?
+Although most of the terrain here is best suited for intermediate and expert boarders, novices are also welcome to hone their skills at the Ski and Snowboard School, which offers private and group lessons for boarders of all levels.

 Advertising

 With 300 days of sunshine and 400in of snowfall per year, Mammoth Mountain is truly the snowy playground of any snowboarder’s dreams.
-Situated at 11,05ft above sea level, the winter wonderland has 3,500 acres of snowboarding terrain and a season that stretches into July (yup, July).
+Situated at 11,053 ft above sea level, the winter wonderland has 3,500 acres of snowboarding terrain and a season that stretches into July (yup, July).
 There’s plenty to do off the snowboard, too, including fun snowmobile rides, gondola rides with awe-inspiring views, snowcat tours, bowling, and indoor golf.

 Advertising

 If you’re new to snowboarding, Jackson Hole probably isn't the best place to vacation (although the setting is impossible to resist).
 For expert riders, however, it’s a magical wonderland with 90 percent of trails suited for intermediate and advanced snowboarders.
-Expect 2,500 acres of in-bound terrain with a whopping 4,139ft vertical drop and, as if that wasn’t enough, a halfpipe and two terrain parks to boot.
+Expect 2,500 acres of inbound terrain with a whopping 4,139ft vertical drop and, as if that wasn’t enough, a halfpipe and two terrain parks to boot.

 Advertising

 At the edge of Glacier National Park in Montana's Rocky Mountain range lies a lively little town called Whitefish and the adjacent Whitefish Mountain Resort, just a few minutes drive northwards.
 Over 3,000 acres of the great outdoors are accessible with breathtaking views over mountains, forests, lakes and rivers.
 The runs themselves are lovely and wide and there are enough on offer to keep even the most enthusiastic of amateur snowboarders happy.
-Plus there's a free shuttlebus service between the town and the resort so you can make your way back after a hard day on the slopes and enjoy a well-earned meal and a drink at one of the many restaurants and bars in town.
+Plus, there's a free shuttle bus service between the town and the resort, so you can make your way back after a hard day on the slopes and enjoy a well-earned meal and a drink at one of the many restaurants and bars in town.

 Get your camera ready because Mt.
 Bachelor offers some of the best views you’ve ever seen.
-It’s completely surrounded by the spectacular Deschutes National Forest (two million acres of it, to be exact) so there’s nothing but wilderness in sight.
+It’s entirely surrounded by the spectacular Deschutes National Forest (two million acres of it, to be exact) so there’s nothing but wilderness in sight.
 Unlike your typical mountain resort, there’s no on-mountain lodging or base village, but that’s exactly what makes it so special.
-Snowboarders will feel completely immersed in nature as they’re sliding down 4,318 acres of terrain that ranges from the easy to extreme.
+Snowboarders will feel completely immersed in nature as they’re sliding down 4,323 acres of terrain that ranges from the easy to extreme.

 Advertising

 Southeast of Seattle in the mighty Cascades, Crystal Mountain treats snowboarders to some of the West Coast's best powder.
-The resort, the state's largest ski and snowboarding retreat, has more than 50 runs spread across 2,600 acres, each with an unobstructed view of Mount Rainer, one of the largest active volcanos in the country.
-Plus, there are four different freestyle terrain parks for getting the air you crave.
+The resort, the state's largest ski and snowboarding retreat, has more than 85 runs spread across 2,600 acres, each with an unobstructed view of Mount Rainer, one of the largest active volcanos in the country.
+Plus, there are four freestyle terrain parks for getting the air you crave.
 If you can tear yourself away from the slopes for a few minutes, you'll find plenty of other activities on Crystal Mountain, too, including snowshoe trails, mountainside restaurants, and a gondola that travels 2,400 vertical feet to the summit.

 Advertising